mikeknox/aws-paramstore-secrets-buildkite-plugin/README.md

 If either of these params exist at a node, then access is denied unless the current team and/or pipeline is listed.

+### Determining teams

+The plugin assesses team memberhsip based on data supplied in `BUILDKITE_BUILD_CREATOR_TEAMS` and `BUILDKITE_UNBLOCKER_TEAMS` environment variables.
+:warning: If both of those variables are empty, *and* `BUILDKITE_SOURCE == "schedule"` then `allwoed_teams` is deemed true.
+The assumption is that the scheduled build was created by an approved individiual, as creating a Scheduled Build in BuildKite requires 'Full Access' to the pipeline.

 ### ACL Note

 Don't let this lure you into a false sense of security; as your agent has access to the Parameter Store tree with the secrets, any pipeline could bypass the plugin and access the secrets directly.